Matt-Hays/CS5302/README.md

 *You can't delete a branch that is currently in use.
 Use* `$ git branch checkout master` *to change to the master (or main) branch before deletion.*

 - You'll still have /remotes/orgin/<branch-name> Remove with `$ git push origin --delete <brach-name>` **Warning this will delete the remote branch too!**

+### Pre-Commit Hooks
+A number of precommit hooks have been included to help keep our code neat and tidy.
+You must follow the guidance above to create a virtual environment and install the packages from *requirements.txt* to utilize pre-commit.

+1. Install pre-commit: `pre-commit install`
+1. Initially istall hooks: `pre-commit run --all-files`

+The hooks will run whenever you attempt to commit new files.
+You will not be able to commit unless you fix the errors that are indicated.
+You can run the individual hooks via:

+* `black .`
+* `flake8 .`
+* `mypy .`

+There may be times when you don't agree with **flake8**.
+In these cases, it may be necessary to put `  # noqa` at the end of a line to avoid all errors.
+If there is a specific error you want to avoid, you can mark it with `  # noqa: E1234` assuming the error was E1234.

+#### Hooks
+1. *Black* - Code Formatting
+1. *Flake8* - Code Linting
+1. *Mypy* - Type Checking

+Additionally, there are a number of github provided hooks that ensure trailing whitespace is caught and configuration files (like *json* or *yaml*) are formatted correctly.